aarron-lee/SimpleDeckyTDP/README.md

 CPU Boost controls require a scaling-driver that supports CPU boost.
 Many distros, by default, use `amd-pstate-epp` as the scaling driver.
 This scaling driver does NOT support CPU boost controls.

+NOTE: CPU Boost controls are only recommended for the ROG Ally.
+For other PC handhelds, it shouldn't make much of a difference.
+Turning off CPU Boost is particularly useful on the ROG Ally because it has a reported excess power consumption issue.

 If you need CPU boost controls, you should investigate changing your default scaling driver to `amd-pstate = passive` or `acpi-cpufreq`.

-CPU Boost control is particularly useful on the ROG Ally, which has a reported issue with problematic CPU boost.

-For to change the scaling driver for to enable CPU boost on BazziteOS, run the following in terminal + reboot:
+For to change the scaling driver for to enable CPU boost controls on BazziteOS, run the following in terminal + reboot:

 ```
 rpm-ostree kargs --append-if-missing=amd_pstate=passive